Claverack College

 Claverack College, also known as Washington Seminary and Hudson River Institute, was a coeducational boarding school in Claverack, New York, United States.
-It was in operation from 1779 until 1902.
+Founded as a boys' academy, it operated from 1779 until 1902.
+It added a girls' school in the mid-19th century.

 History

 The school was founded as the Washington Seminary during the American Revolution in 1779 by Rev. John Gabriel Gebhard, the pastor of the Reformed Dutch Church of Claverack.
-In 1830 the school was renamed Claverack Academy and in 1854 it became Claverack College (a quasi-military academy for boys) and Hudson River Institute (a school for girls).
+In 1830 the school was renamed Claverack Academy.
+In 1854 it became Claverack College (a quasi-military academy for boys).
+The associated Hudson River Institute was founded in the mid-19th century as a school for girls.
+The classes and dormitories were located in handsome stone buildings.

-In 1890, one of its students named Stephen Crane, who later became a prominent author, published his first article in the February 1890 Claverack College Vidette about the explorer Henry M. Stanley's quest to find the English missionary David Livingstone in Africa.
+In 1890, student Stephen Crane, who later became a prominent author, published his first article in the February 1890 Claverack College Vidette.
+It was about explorer Henry M. Stanley's quest in Africa to find the English missionary David Livingstone.

-In the 1870s it was not uncommon for the Claverack men to marry the women of Hudson River Institute.
-One such marriage was Edward George Johnson, son of a Manhattan businessman, and Eugenia Ramacciotti, daughter of Francis Ramacciotti.
-Tuition in 1875 was $400 per year, which was equivalent of a year's pay for most people.
-Its 22 acre campus was on the east side of what is today NY 9H just south of the Reformed Dutch Church of Claverack.
+In the 1870s students from Claverack and Hudson River Institute often made marriage matches with each other.
+One such marriage was that of Edward George Johnson, son of a Manhattan businessman, and Eugenia Ramacciotti, daughter of Francis Ramacciotti and his wife.

+The school was for wealthy families: Tuition in 1875 was $400 per year, the equivalent of a year's pay for most people.
+Its 22 acre campus was just south of the Reformed Dutch Church of Claverack.
+Today NY 9H passes along its west side.

 Claverack College closed in 1902.
-After its closure the land was divided and sold and the buildings razed.
-The George Felpel House, currently on the western half of the property, uses some of the school buildings' stones.
+After its closure the land was divided and sold, and the buildings razed.
+The George Felpel House, located on the western half of the property, was built using some of the stones saved from the school's structures.